reflectoring/reflectoring.github.io/_posts/2020-01-30-database-migration-spring-boot-flyway.md

 ./gradlew flywayMigrate --info
 ```

-Here we use [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) to call `flywayMigrate` task which executes created database migrations.
+Here we use [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) to call the `flywayMigrate` task which executes all previously not-run database migrations.
 The `--info` parameter sets Gradle log level to `info`, which allows us to see Flyway output.

-Gradle plugin suppots all Flyway commands by providing corresponding tasks, following the pattern `flyway<Command>`.
+The Gradle plugin supports [all Flyway commands](https://flywaydb.org/documentation/gradle/#tasks) by providing corresponding tasks, following the pattern `flyway<Command>`.

-#### Command-line tool
+### Command Line

-This option allows us to have independent tool which doesn't require installation or integration with our application.
+We can also run Flyway via command line.
+This option allows us to have an independent tool which doesn't require installation or integration with our application.

 First, we need to download the relevant [archive](https://flywaydb.org/documentation/commandline/) for our operating system and extract it.

-Next we should create our SQL-based migrations in `sql` folder and Java-based in `jars` folder (packed in `jar` files).
+Next, we should create our SQL-based migrations in a folder named `sql` or `jars` in case of Java-based migrations.
+The `jar` folder must contain our Java migrations packed into `jar` files.

-As with other running options, we can override default configuration by changing `flyway.conf` file located in `conf` folder.
+As with other running options, we can override the default configuration by modifying the `flyway.conf` file located in the `conf` folder.
 Here is a minimal configuration for H2 database:

 ```
 flyway.url=jdbc:h2:mem:
 flyway.user=sa
 ```

-Calling Flyway executable is different for each operating system.
+Calling the Flyway executable is different for each operating system.
 On macOS/Linux we must call:

 ```
 cd flyway-<version>